-1. Determines the use of force is reasonable and necessary to control a person and evaluates the use of an intermediate weapon.
+1. Determines the use of force is objectively reasonable to control a person and evaluates the use of an intermediate weapon.

-Note: The totality of circumstances should be considered when deciding the force necessary to overcome resistance when trying to maintain control of a person or to effect an arrest.
+The totality of circumstances should be considered when deciding the force necessary to overcome resistance when trying to maintain control of a person or to effect an arrest.

-Note: While Oleoresin Capsicum (OC) spray, electronic control devices (ECDs), and propelled beanbag rounds are classified as intermediate weapons, use of these weapons is addressed in OPS 12450, Use of Oleoresin Capsicum (OC), OPS 12430, Use of Electronic Control Device (ECD)/Taser, and ESU Command Procedure, respectively.
+While OC spray, electronic control devices, and propelled beanbag rounds are classified as intermediate weapons, use of these weapons is addressed in OPS 12450, Use of Oleoresin Capsicum (OC), OPS 12430, Use of Electronic Control Device (ECD)/Taser, and ESU Command Procedure, respectively.